kwhinnery/Suds/README.md

 * callback - a callback function to process the request result, with the following information
 	* [this] - `this` inside your callback will refer to the XHR object used to make the SOAP web service call
 	* xmlDoc - An [XML Document Object](http://www.w3schools.com/Dom/default.asp) containing the SOAP response

+## Examples

+Example applications using Suds for Titanium Mobile and Desktop are located in this project as well.
+Feel free to pull them down and import into Titanium Developer to see these projects in action.
+They should work out of the box using a publicly available SOAP web service.